Saikel-Orado-Liu/Spontaneous-Replace/src/main/resources/CHANGELOG/spontaneous-replace.en_us.md

     - Redesigned the loading mechanism for the 'Multishot' enchantment of the 'Zhuge Repeating Crossbow'.
     - Adjusted the arrangement of items in the item group.
 - Client
-    - Modified the texture of 'Dense Silk'.
+    - Modified the texture of 'Compact Gossamer'.
-    - Modified the texture of 'Sticky Silk'.
+    - Modified the texture of 'Sticky Compact Gossamer'.
-    - Modified the texture of 'Dense Thread'.
+    - Modified the texture of 'Compact String'.

 ### Fixes: